-On June 6, 2012, MPT Hydro LP completed an approximately \$80.4 million aggregate principal amount senior secured bond and approximately \$20.2 million aggregate principal amount subordinated secured bond offering.
-The Hydro Bonds are fully amortizing with 28-year and 29-year terms and bear interest at fixed rates of 4.555% and 7.0%, respectively.
+On June 6, 2012, MPT Hydro LP completed an offering of approximately \$80.4 million aggregate principal amount senior secured bonds and approximately \$20.2 million aggregate principal amount subordinated secured bonds.
+The Hydro Bonds are fully amortizing with 28-year and 29-year terms, bear interest at fixed rates of 4.56% and 7.0% and their principal amounts outstanding as of December 31, 2014 were \$69.7 million and \$20.2 million, respectively.
 The senior secured Hydro Bonds are secured by the assets comprising the Hydro Power Facilities and a limited recourse guarantee with respect to CPC's ownership interest in MPT Hydro LP and CPOT Title Corp. (the general partner of MPT Hydro LP).
 The subordinated secured Hydro Bonds are secured by the same security package, but are subordinated to any indebtedness owing to the holders of the senior secured Hydro Bonds.
 The Hydro Bonds are non-recourse to the Corporation's other businesses and assets.

-The Hydro Bonds were issued under bond purchase agreements (the "Hydro Bond Purchase Agreements") entered into between each of the purchasers and MPT Hydro LP.
-The terms of the Hydro Bonds are governed by a trust indenture dated June 6, 2012 (the "Hydro Bond Indenture") between MPT Hydro LP and Computershare Trust Company of Canada, as trustee, a first supplemental indenture dated June 6, 2012 to the Hydro Bond Indenture providing for the issuance of the senior secured Hydro Bonds, and a second supplemental indenture dated June 6, 2012 to the Hydro Bond Indenture providing for the issuance of the subordinated secured Hydro Bonds.
-The Hydro Bond Purchase Agreements and the Hydro Bond Indentures contain terms, representations and warranties, covenants, indemnities and events of default that are customary for bond financing transactions of this nature.
+The Hydro Bonds were issued under bond purchase agreements (the "Hydro Bond Purchase Agreements") entered into between each of the bond purchasers and MPT Hydro LP.
+The terms of the Hydro Bonds are governed by a trust indenture dated June 6, 2012 (such indenture, together with any supplements thereof, the "Hydro Bond Indenture") between MPT Hydro LP and Computershare Trust Company of Canada, as trustee, a first supplemental indenture dated June 6, 2012 to the Hydro Bond Indenture providing for the issuance of the senior secured Hydro Bonds, and a second supplemental indenture dated June 6, 2012 to the Hydro Bond Indenture providing for the issuance of the subordinated secured Hydro Bonds.
+The Hydro Bond Purchase Agreements and the Hydro Bond Indenture contain terms, representations and warranties, covenants, indemnities and events of default that are customary for bond financing transactions of this nature.
 Subject to certain conditions, the senior and subordinated secured Hydro Bonds are redeemable, in whole or in part, at the option of MPT Hydro LP and subject to certain additional conditions.